-Bhutan in Winter = Sunny & Clear Weather
+Bhutan in Winter = Sunny & Clear Sky

-In clear weather, Bhutan’s skies will bless you with breathtaking views of the Himalayan mountains, as what I saw at Dochula Pass while making our way to Punakha from Thimphu.
+In clear weather, Bhutan’s skies in December will bless you with breathtaking views of the Himalayan mountain range, as what I saw at Dochula Pass while making our way to Punakha from Thimphu.

-The sky remained clear during our trip!
-Read till the end of my post for all the tips for travelling to Bhutan in December.
+The sky remained clear during our December trip!
+It was sunny in the daytime, with no rain.
+Read till the end of my post for all the tips for travelling to Bhutan in December!

 In December, Bhutan’s rivers are clear in color.